251027-Java/intro-to-kubernetes-mlineselle/README.md

 **Questions**:
 1. How many pods were created?
+2
 2. What is the pod naming pattern?
+Deployment name, then replica set hash, then id of the pod

 ### Task 3: Create a Service
 Create `service.yaml` to expose the deployment: